AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Heavy Excitations and Negative Tension Branes

 \section{Heavy Excitations and Negative Tension Branes}

 In this section, we will address the mysterious point associated with negative tension branes.
 Let us first describe it in short.
 Consider a two-point function on a half-plane.
 There are cases where this correlation function is approximated by the bulk channel vacuum block (see the left of Figure \ref{fig:negative}).
 For example, this happens if we assume the one-point functions for scalar primaries are vanishing or consider a non-scalar two-point function as investigated in previous sections.
 On the gravity side, when the tension of the brane is negative, there is a possibility that the brane excludes a part of the geodesic corresponding to the two-point function (see the right of Figure \ref{fig:negative}).
 It is not clear how to deal with geodesics behind the end-of-the-world brane.
-A significant clue to this situation comes from Fact \ref{fact2}, which states that the two-point function is not sensitive to the $g$-function or the boundary entropy, and hence the holographic two-point function should not be sensitive to the value of the tension.
+A significant clue to this situation comes from Fact \ref{fact2}, which states that the solution to the bootstrap equation for the two-point function is not sensitive to the $g$-function or the boundary entropy.
 Note that this negative tension problem has previously been pointed out in \cite{Bianchi2022} and the authors conjectured that the boundary primary spectrum would be changed if the brane tension is negative.
 However, now we have solved the conformal bootstrap equation and found that the spectrum is not sensitive to the tension.
 Therefore, this possibility should be excluded.

 To see what is really happening for the negative tension case, let us go back to the global coordinate case and repeat what we have done for the positive tension case in Section \ref{sec:bulk-two}.
 Cutting the geometry to create a conical singularity at the ``center" of the global AdS$_3$ which is in fact beyond the end of the world, the brane gets a corner singularity (see Figure \ref{fig:corner}).
 To treat this corner singularity, we consider the following action including a generalized Hayward corner term \cite{Hayward1993},